 Mission, Goals, and Learning Outcomes

 The mission of the Theology of Healing Earth in Action (THEA) Institute is to engage high school students in Catholic theology and Ignatian spirituality so that they might act as socially just leaders who care for creation in their local communities and the world.

 The THEA Institute has five main goals:

-- Invite students to discover and discern their gifts and vocation, drawing on the rich wisdom of the sacred scriptures.
+- Invite participants to discover and discern their gifts and vocation, drawing on the rich wisdom of sacred scriptures and Ignatian spirituality.

-- Awaken the imagination of participants through religious art, music, and prayer as tools for vocational discernment and leadership development.
+- Awaken the imagination of participants through creative forms of prayer as a path towards discernment and leadership development.

 - Foster Ignatian values through critically examining environmental justice issues.

-- Develop participants who will lead integrated lives of faith and justice empowering them to respond to contemporary challenges.
+- Develop leaders who will lead integrated lives of faith and justice, empowering them to respond to contemporary challenges.